Trustroots/mediawiki-nostr-auth/README.md

 This extension should enable people to log into mediawiki with their nostr identity.

-## path
+## path forward

-We'll first try to get this to work on nomadwiki.org, which arose from the digital graveyard in October 2024.
+- [ ] We'll first try to get this to work on nomadwiki.org, which arose from the digital graveyard in October 2024.

-Thoughts about the user flow: https://github.com/Trustroots/mediawiki-nostr-auth/issues/5
+- [ ] Thoughts about the user flow: https://github.com/Trustroots/mediawiki-nostr-auth/issues/5

-When we have something that works we'll set it up on trashwiki.org, then finally hitchwiki.org, which is the most active wiki we run.
+- [ ] When we have something that works we'll set it up on trashwiki.org
+- [ ] Finally set it up on hitchwiki.org, which is the most active wiki we run.
+- [ ] Promote logging into these wikis to trustroots users.

 ## boilerplate stuff